 In the first year, Core Fellows attend an orientation and participate in course design workshops.
 Throughout the program, they also take part in sessions aimed at supporting them in their scholarly pursuits as well as in becoming outstanding instructors focused on the education of the whole person.
 Required specializations vary from year to year.
 Candidates should exhibit exceptional interdisciplinary research and teaching skills, display a capacity for originality and innovation, and be open to teaching undergraduate students holistically.

 Peter Giraudo is a Core Fellow/Visiting Assistant Professor in Justice and the Common Good with a courtesy appointment in Political Science.
 His book project, Political Trade Unionism: Industrial Cooperation and the Construction of the Class Struggle in Fin de si¨¨cle Europe, discloses a tradition of thought that saw socialist unions as ¡®laboratories¡¯ of a new cooperative culture and institutions that trained working-class representatives to faithfully represent worker interests in the class struggle.
-His scholarship has been published in History of European Ideas.
+His scholarship has been published in Modern Intellectual History and History of European Ideas.
 Peter received a Ph.D. in Politics from Princeton University (2023).
 During the 2023-2024 academic year he was a postdoctoral fellow at the Justitia Center for Advanced Study at Goethe University Frankfurt.
 In the summer of 2025, he will be a visiting fellow at the Institute for Human Sciences in Vienna.

 Gayathri Goel is a Core Fellow/Visiting Assistant Professor in Environmental Humanities with a courtesy appointment in English.
 She received a Ph.D. in English from Tufts University (2023).
 Her research focuses on representations of resource extraction and environmental conflicts in global Anglophone literatures.
 Her work attends to various interdependencies among humans, more-than-human beings, and places, and examines the way unsustainable capitalist extraction impacts human-nature relationships.
 Among other research projects, Gayathri is co-editing a collection of place-based essays that expand the lexicon of resource extraction beyond the conventional focus on fossil fuels, natural gas, and minerals to include the commodification of any part of nature that results in its impoverishment and harm.
 Gayathri is animated by interdisciplinary work that calls for collaboration with environmental scholars from various disciplines.
 She has been the recipient of numerous fellowships for research and teaching, including the prestigious year-long interdisciplinary research fellowship at Tufts Institute of the Environment (TIE).